udacity-om/ud_self_driving_car_engineer/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Example of a distortion-corrected image.

 The image is corrected for distortion as mentioned in  Camera Calibration section above.
-Helper function undistortImage() is used to undistort the image as shown below:
+Helper function undistortImage() is used to undistort the image as shown below.
+Both images may look same but notice the difference in the hood in bottom corners:

 ![alt text][image3]